Layout & spacing indicators

 • incorrect internal spacing

-How size and padding issues are shown
+How size findings are shown

-Size and padding differences are visualized using:
+Size differences are visualized using:

 • an outline around the live element